jonaseck2/xyz-docker-nodejs/Readme.md

-# XYZ Docker NodeJS #
+# XYZ Competence #

-This image is a default docker image for NodeJS.
+Sets up a NodeJS server hosting a competence web application.
+In this application it is possible to create a list of competencies.

 ## Local development ##